-Architecture program development plans:
+The Architecture Program’s Development Plans:

-The Architecture program’s primary vision is to harness advanced architectural research to perpetually challenge architectural and environmental thinking and advance new, experimental ideas that challenge conventions of design of the physical environment for the benefit and well-being of future dwellers.
-The Program engages in developing new knowledge in the fields of architecture and the built environment employing architectural design’s vocabulary and traditions of workmanship alongside advanced research methods and scientific investigation.
+The Architecture Program’s primary vision is to harness architectural research in order to perpetually advance architectural and environmental thinking and create new, experimental ideas that challenge conventions of design of the physical environment for the benefit and well-being of future dwellers.
+The program engages in developing new knowledge in the fields of architecture and the built environment employing architectural design’s vocabulary and traditions of workmanship alongside advanced research methods and scientific investigation.

 Architecture is fundamentally an interdisciplinary endeavor, encompassing technological, functional, cultural and cognitive aspects that complement and complete one another.
 Designing the built environment requires equal consideration of historical knowledge, cultural sensitivity, technological advances, functional rationalization and an inclusive vision of the environment.

-Identifying the key challenges facing humanity and Israeli society - among them the housing crisis, climate crisis, urban densification and under-advanced construction - we conduct collaborative research and design education in an ‘archipelago of research hubs’ across diverse disciplines.
-The program nurtures future architects and researchers by educating them towards multidisciplinary competencies, while as well as to create new, multi-contextual and multi-layered foundations of knowledge, based in a diversity of fields.
+By identifying the key challenges facing humanity and Israeli society (such as the housing crisis, climate crisis, urban densification, and under-advanced construction) we conduct collaborative research and design education in an “archipelago of research hubs” across diverse disciplines.
+The program nurtures future architects and researchers by educating them towards multidisciplinary competencies, while as well as to create new, multi-contextual, and multi-layered foundations of knowledge, based in a diversity of fields.

-Within the above mentioned faculty lines of development the Architecture program’s main lines of development are:
+Within the above-mentioned departmental plans for the Architecture Program, its main lines of development are:

-Identifying the pressing current and future social / economic/environmental issues in Israel and around the world, which require creative spatial and architectural solutions such as crucial urban densification and well-being, climate change, Appropriate refugee solutions and more.
+Identifying the pressing current and future social, economic, and environmental issues in Israel and around the world, which require creative spatial and architectural solutions to such crucial issues as urban densification, residents’ well-being, climate change, appropriate solutions for refugee populations, and more.

-Raising Architecture interdisciplinary knowledge, resources and cutting edge technology in favor of groundbreaking solutions in research and practice.
+Raising interdisciplinary knowledge of architecture, resources, and cutting-edge technology to create groundbreaking solutions in research and practice.

-Strengthening the Architecture programs’ inter-relations with the industry and practice by recruitment of 2 additional leading practifractiones (the third is currently discussed), developing action and practice research programs with practice and industry.
+Strengthening the Architecture Program’s inter-relations with the industry and practice by recruitment of two additional leading practitioners (a third is currently being discussed), and by developing action and practice research programs with practice and industry.

-Increase the number of graduate research students.
+Increasing the number of graduate research students.

-Increase the quality and number of research publications and grants.
+Increasing the quality and number of research publications and grants.

-Develop and launch a practice course (Practicum) as part of the BsC program
+Developing and launch a practical course (practicum) as part of the BSc program.

-Strengthening the connections/collaboration between the programs in the faculty - develop mutual core studies with the landscape program.
-Reexamine the best practice of the basic design courses together with the industrial design program.
+Strengthening the connections and collaboration between the programs in the Faculty, and developing a mutual core of studies with the Landscape Architecture program.
+Reexamining the best practice of the basic design courses together with the Industrial Design program.

 3. The Architecture Program